david-glynn/OpenVOIdemo.v.0.1/README.md

 This is an R Shiny App which allows easy and quick value of information calculations to estimate the value of research proposals.

+The approach translates the uncertainty in the primary outcome into health consequences.
+If a decision is uncertain there is a chance that the optimal treatment will not be chosen.
+The value of research is the value of avoiding sub optimal decisions.
 See https://www.york.ac.uk/che/research/teehta/research-prioritisation/ for further details.

 To run the shiny app from R you must have the shiny package installed and run the following command from the R console: shiny::runGitHub('OpenVOIdemo.v.0.1', 'david-glynn')